Easy Vegan Lemon Blueberry Cake

 - ½ cup (125g) neutral flavored oil

-- ⅓ cup (80g) lemon juice and zest, (about 2 large lemons or 3 medium lemons)
+- ⅓ cup (80g) lemon juice, and zest of those lemons (overall, you'll need about 2 large lemons or 3 medium lemons, note 2)

 - 1 teaspoon vanilla extract, optional